Pre-Lie algebras in positive characteristic: Introduction

-In section $2$, in a similar way with the case of restricted Lie algebra, we introduce the notion of restricted pre-Lie algebra generalizing the definition given by A. Dzhumadil'daev in \cite{Dz}.
+In section $2$, in a similar way to the case of restricted Lie algebras, we introduce the notion of \emph{restricted pre-Lie algebra} generalizing the definition given by A. Dzhumadil'daev in \cite{Dz}.
 We define a restricted pre-Lie algebra as a pair $(P,\{-,-\},(-)^{[p]})$ where $P$ is a pre-Lie algebra together with a map $(-)^{[p]}: P\rightarrow P$ which verifies specific relations.
-From the definition the induced Lie algebra $(P_{Lie},[-,-])$ of a restricted pre-Lie algebra $(P,\{-,-\},(-)^{[p]})$ is actually a restricted Lie algebra $(P_{Lie},[-,-],(-)^{[p]})$.
+From the definition of a restricted pre-Lie algebra $(P,\{-,-\},(-)^{[p]})$, the induced Lie algebra $(P_{Lie},[-,-])$ is actually a restricted Lie algebra $(P_{Lie},[-,-],(-)^{[p]})$.
 Therefore we obtain a functor from the category of restricted pre-Lie algebras to the category of restricted Lie algebras.

-Next in Theorem $2.11$ we prove the analogue to Jacobson's theorem in the pre-Lie context: Any dendriform algebra over a field of characteristic $p\neq 0$ is a restricted pre-Lie algebra.
-Thus we obtain a functor $(-)_{p-preLie}: Dend \rightarrow p-preLie$ from the category of dendriform algebras to the category of restricted pre-Lie algebras.
-In section $3$, we prove by Propositions $3.1$ and $3.2$ that Rota-Baxter algebras and quasitriangular algebras over a field of positive characteristic are restricted pre-Lie algebras.
-Thus, we obtain a large amount of examples of restricted pre-Lie algebras.
-In section $4$ we define for any pre-Lie algebra $P$ the notion of enveloping dendriform algebra $U(P).$ By Proposition $4.2$ we prove that $U(P)$ has the appropriate universal property.
-Thus we construct a left adjoint functor to the functor $(-)_{preLie}: Dend \rightarrow preLie$.
-In the final section $5$ we define for $(P,\{-,-\},(-)^{[p]})$ a restricted pre-Lie algebra the notion of restricted enveloping dendriform algebra $U_{p}(P)$ and we construct a left adjoint functor for the functor $(-)_{preLie}: Dend \rightarrow preLie$.
+Next, in Theorem $2.11$ we prove the analogue to Jacobson's theorem in the pre-Lie context: Any dendriform algebra over a field of characteristic $p\neq 0$ is a restricted pre-Lie algebra.
+Thus we obtain a functor $(-)_{p-preLie}: Dend \rightarrow p-preLie$, from the category of dendriform algebras to the category of restricted pre-Lie algebras.

+In section $3$, we relate restricted pre-Lie algebras with $\Gamma(\calligra{preLie})$-algebras, where $\calligra{preLie}$ denotes the pre-Lie operad.
+In particular, if $\mathcal{P}$ is an operad, then B. Fresse in \cite{Fre1} constructs the monad $\Gamma(\mathcal{P})$ in $Vect$.
+Moreover, he defines the notion of \emph{algebra with divided powers} as an algebra over the monad $\Gamma(\mathcal{P})$.
+It follows from Cartan's theory (see \cite{Car}, \cite{Fre1}), that the notion of $\Gamma(\calligra{Com})$-algebras coincides with the notion of commutative algebras with divided powers, where $\calligra{Com}$ denotes the commutative operad.
+If $\calligra{Lie}$ denotes the Lie operad, then B. Fresse in \cite{Fre1} proves that a $\Gamma(\calligra{Lie})$-algebra is nothing else than a restricted Lie algebra.
+In section $3$ we prove that the free $\Gamma(\calligra{preLie})$-algebra is a restricted pre-Lie algebra.